mahatalakshmi/IOT_Pattern_Analysis/README.md

 Features:

-Motion tracking using MPU9250 sensors.
+Motion tracking using MPU9250 sensors.<br/>
-Data fusion from multiple sensors for enhanced accuracy.
+Data fusion from multiple sensors for enhanced accuracy.<br/>
-Wireless data transmission to a central system for analysis.
+Wireless data transmission to a central system for analysis.<br/>
-Pattern recognition and analysis algorithms to identify specific movements.
+Pattern recognition and analysis algorithms to identify specific movements.<br/>